Black Widow Spider

 The female black widow spider is darker and larger than the male.
 Where the female is usually dark black, the male is often dark brown and doesn't have as bright red of an hour glass shape on the abdomen.
 The female can grow to about ½ an inch long body and 1 ½ inch leg span.
 The male black widow is typically around the half the size of the female.

-How poisonous are they?
+How venomous are they?

 Where do they live?

 The female black widow spider generally builds her webs low to the ground.
 Once she finds a good spot and builds her web, she will often stay in or around her web for the majority of the time.
 Most of the time she will hang belly up within her web, making identification of the hour glass mark easier.
 This also warns off predators, which will recognize the bright color and not want to eat her.
-Even though eating a poisonous spider might not kill a predator, like a bird, it can make them sick.
+Even though eating a venomous spider might not kill a predator, like a bird, it can make them sick.

 What do they eat?